etweisberg/finalProj/README.txt

 - Provide an overview of each of the classes in your code, and what their function is in the overall game.

+Piece is an abstract class representing the pieces on the board.
+King, Knight, Queen, Rook, Bishop, and Pawn all extend the Piece class with custom methods reflecting their particular movement patterns.
+GameBoard instantiates the chess model and controls the model from mouse movements, while also repainting the board after moves.
+RunChess sets up the top-level frame and widgets for the GUI.
+Chess is the model of the game containing all the information about the board and its pieces, as well as methods for setting up the board and updating it based on the moves that are played.

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

+The biggest issue I had was checking whether certain variables were pointing to the same instance of an object or aliases.
+This made it hard to know exactly what the state of the board was until I implemented the updateBoard function.
+Now, I am able to keep the 2D array with the exact same pieces as represented by the private fields of the chess model, most notably the kings, which I need to be able to call upon with their current position for check and checkmate.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+I think my design has a good separation of functionality and is well encapsulated.
+If given the chance, I would try to make it even less redundant by eliminating the way each Piece knows its current position and the board stores these, or at least link them together.

 ========================
 =: External Resources :=